1940 Shakotan earthquake: Damage

 Damage caused by seismic shaking was light; the reported JMA seismic intensities were Shindo 4 at Haboro and Shindo 3 at Sapporo, Morimachi, Suttsu, Ishikari-Numata, Asahikawa, and Furano.
 Shaking was felt across all of western Hokkaido and parts of Russia.
 Weak shaking was observed at Muroran, Aomori, Mizusawa in Iwate Prefecture and Tsukubsan, Ibaraki Prefecture.

 The tsunami swept away thousands of fishing boats and timber at Hokkaido, Primorsky Krai and Sakhalin.
 On the Shakotan Peninsula, the waves killed 10 people, destroyed 20 homes, swept away 644 boats, and damaged a further 612.
 The deaths occurred at the estuary of the Teshio River.
 Twenty four people were injured.
 At Shiribeshi, a fishing boat sunk and 20 were lost; at Sōya, 550 boats were lost and 189 were destroyed.
 Fourteen buildings were completely destroyed; another 43 partially ruined at Rumoi.
 Fires destroyed 26 buildings and the remaining were destroyed by the tsunami.
-Seven hundred and twenty one fishing boats were damaged or destroyed; including an motor ship which sunk.
+Seven hundred and twenty one fishing boats were damaged or destroyed; including a motor ship which sunk.
 Damage in the town was estimated at 260,000 yen.
-Slight damage occurred on Sado Island and in North Korea, attributed to the tsunami.
+Slight damage occurred on Sado Island and in northern Korea, attributed to the tsunami.

 At Kamenka, the tsunami struck at 01:00 on August 2.
 It carried three motor torpedo boats inland, where they were dumped on peatland between the Oprichninka and Pryamaya Pad rivers.
 Large portions of Zarechnaya and Naberezhnaya streets, near the Pryamaya Pad river were flooded.
 A fish processing factory was flooded at its first level.
 There were no deaths or injuries associated.